irenium/ebook_hacking/README.md

 ## Assumptions ##

-* When creating the character lists, I deleted last names to avoid double counting.
+* When creating the character lists, I deleted last names and prefaces such as "Professor" to avoid double counting.
 The assumption here is that characters are usually referred to by one name more than the other.
 This also helps to avoid confusion over shared family names.

 ## Future Work ##